TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 {% alert "fact" %}
 Why do we add $+1$ to the PSC and ARR in the relationship above?

-The PSC and ARR are 16-bit *registers*, meaning they range from 0 to 65,535.^[Some other timers have 32-bit ARR registers.
+On the STM32F4, PSC and ARR are 16-bit *registers*, meaning they range from 0 to 65,535.^[Some other timers have 32-bit ARR registers.
 But eh, we can achieve a lot with just 16-bit ones.]
 To save space and enhance program correctness, we assign meaningful behaviour to the value 0.

+So in this page, when we say `PSC = 0`, we actually mean a prescaler divisor of 1.
 {% endalert %}

 {% alert "fact" %}
 Why `0` and `3999` specifically?

-These aren't the only pairs of PSC and ARR which will work.
-As long as they satisfy the [relationship](#timer-relationship), you're good to go.
+Other pairs of PSC and ARR can also work.
+We can *choose* any PSC and ARR which get us to our desired timer frequency.
 Play around and try different pairs of PSC and ARR!
-I suggest coming back to this section after getting DAC + DMA + double buffering to work, and experiment!

 Exercises for the reader:

 * What is the difference between different pairs, such as `PSC = 0`, `ARR = 3999` vs. `PSC = 1`, `ARR = 1999`?
 (Hint: counter.)
-* Is there a PSC/ARR pair that is "better"?
-What if we're using the timer to generate a PWM signal?
+* Is there a PSC/ARR pair that is "better"?^[What is the difference between pairs of prescaler/auto-reload, such as `PSC = 0`, `ARR = 3999` vs. `PSC = 1`, `ARR = 1999`? <br/> Indeed, given a fixed clock frequency, the same timer frequency will be generated (since the divisor is the same: 2000).
+However, the difference lies in the counter.
+Recall each step of auto-reload equals a step of the counter. <br/> The counter is used in calculating the on-time (or duty cycle).
+By using a *higher* `ARR`, we gain a *higher resolution* in the counter, which allows us to say, control servos with finer granularity.
+Thus, a lower prescaler is often preferred. <br/> Of course, different vendors may implement timers differently or have different features attached to timer peripherals.
+Other considerations may come into play, depending on the vendor and your application.]
 {% endalert %}

-We can use STM32 CubeMX, a GUI for configuring hardware, to initialise timer parameters.
+We can use {% abbr "STM32 CubeMX", "a GUI for configuring STM hardware" %} to initialise timer parameters.
 CubeMX allows us to generate code from these options, handling the conundrum of modifying the appropriate registers.

 {% image "assets/stm32-cubemx-timer-1.jpg", "w-85", "Timer settings from CubeMX." %}